MobileCloudNetworking/mobaas/README.md

 This service manager framework assumes that the bundle supplied will be deployed using git.

+### Cavaets

+ * Make sure that for the user running the SM process that the following line appears in `~/.ssh/config`

+        StrictHostKeyChecking no

 ## Usage

 To see what services are available by the service provider you need to query the service registry.